-- Before the sale of penny stock by a broker-dealer to a new purchaser, the broker-dealer must determine whether the purchaser is suitable to invest in penny stocks.
+Before the sale of penny stock by a broker-dealer to a new purchaser, the broker-dealer must determine whether the purchaser is suitable to invest in penny stocks.
 To make that determination, a broker-dealer must obtain, from a prospective investor, information regarding the purchaser's financial condition, investment experience, and objectives.
-Subsequently, the broker-dealer must deliver to the purchaser a written statement setting forth the basis of the suitability finding and obtain the purchaser's signature on such statement. - A broker-dealer must obtain from the purchaser an agreement to purchase the securities.
-This agreement must be obtained for every purchase until the purchaser becomes an "established customer." - The Securities Exchange Act of 1934, as amended (the "Exchange Act") requires that before effecting any transaction in any penny stock, a broker-dealer must provide the purchaser with a "risk disclosure document" that contains, among other things, a description of the penny stock market and how it functions, and the risks associated with such investment.
+Subsequently, the brokerdealer must deliver to the purchaser a written statement setting forth the basis of the suitability finding and obtain the purchaser's signature on such statement.

+- A broker-dealer must obtain from the purchaser an agreement to purchase the securities.
+This agreement must be obtained for every purchase until the purchaser becomes an "established customer." - The Exchange Act requires that before effecting any transaction in any penny stock, a broker-dealer must provide the purchaser with a "risk disclosure document" that contains, among other things, a description of the penny stock market and how it functions, and the risks associated with such investment.
 These disclosure rules are applicable to both purchases and sales by investors. - A dealer that sells penny stock must send to the purchaser, within 10 days after the end of each calendar month, a written account statement including prescribed information relating to the security.